Toronto Market Analysis

 Tale of two markets – what’s going on with condos?

 Our final source for what’s been happening this month in the Toronto real estate market is the number of new listings that came on the market.
-In April we saw that number go up, with 7,385 new listings in the city.
+In August we saw that number go down, with 3,990 new listings in the city.

 What’s it mean?